Benefits Of Lifting Weights For Females

-There are even studies confirming this, such as this one, where 60 females lifted weights twice a week and significantly improved their emotional well-being compared to those who didn’t exercise.
+There are even studies confirming this, such as this one titled “Effects of weight training on the emotional well-being and body image of females: predictors of greatest benefit“, where 60 females lifted weights twice a week and significantly improved their emotional well-being compared to those who didn’t exercise.

-Weightlifting can be tiring the first few weeks.
-But after you adapt, it becomes an incredibly fun activity because of it’s progression.
+Lifting can be tiring the first few weeks.
+But after you adapt, it becomes an incredibly fun activity because of its progression.
 You can continually compete against yourself, improving how much you can lift, how many times you can lift it, how good your form is, how round you can build your butt, how athletic and nimble you can become, and on and on.

-If you struggle a bit with anxiety and stress, weightlifting and some cardio might help with mental improvements such as helping with anxiety, depression, and overall mental health (study, study, meta-analysis).
+If you struggle with anxiety and stress, weightlifting and some cardio might help with mental improvements, such as helping with anxiety, depression, and overall mental health (study, study, meta-analysis).
 There still needs to be more research done in this area, but some of the studies are showing promising results.

 Objections: I’m Scared of Lifting Weights Because…

 Building muscle is hard work!
-Unless you’re naturally very muscular, it might take 10+ years of hard and intense training, and possibly pharmaceutical help, to reach the size you consider bulky in your head.
-If you are naturally thin, then even then, you are less likely to look bulky and more likely to look like fit, healthy and active.
+Unless you’re naturally very muscular, it might take 10+ years of hard and intense training and possibly pharmaceutical help, to reach the size that you consider bulky in your head.
+If you are naturally thin, then even then, you are less likely to look bulky and more likely to look fit, healthy and active.

-To continue to build size, you’ll need to progressively get stronger and stronger.
+To continue to build size, you’ll need to get stronger and stronger progressively.
 You’ll need to keep lifting heavier weights, lift those weights for more reps, lift them for more sets, lift them with more frequency, etc. So it’ll take you years and years of hard work to get to “too bulky.”